eunkoo/piccolo/backend/README.md

+# About Dockerfile

+not to copy whole 'node_modules' folder but copy package.json and install it.

+    copy ./files/package.json /app/
+    run npm install  --no-optional

+to access here from other containers, expose port number.

+    expose 8001 80

-# How to make  docker container and run it
+# How to make  backend container and run it

  create docker image using Dockerfile

-$ docker build -t backend .
+     docker build -t piccolo_backend .

  exec docker conainer with port 8080

-$ docker run -d -p 8080:8001 backend
+    docker run -it -p 8001:8001 --network db-conn piccolo_backend npm start